AdobeDocs/uix/src/pages/guides/development-flow/index.md

 There are several ways how to do it.

 We will initialize the UI Extension Project using [AIO CLI](https://github.com/adobe/aio-cli).
-The document [Initialize the UI Extension Project using AIO CLI](../../services/aem-cf-console-admin/code-generation-plugin#initialize-the-ui-extension-project-using-aio-cli) describes in detail all the steps that you need to follow.
+You may find detailed guide at [Initialize the UI Extension Project using AIO CLI](../../services/aem-cf-console-admin/code-generation-plugin#initialize-the-ui-extension-project-using-aio-cli).

 If necessary, you can find other options in [Bootstrapping new App using the CLI](https://developer.adobe.com/app-builder/docs/getting_started/first_app/#4-bootstrapping-new-app-using-the-cli).